SteveALee/fullmeasure-blog/source/_posts/practice-with-alexa.md

 So I was pleased to find the [TRIGGERcmd](https://www.triggercmd.com/en/) "cloud service that allows you to securely and remotely run commands on your computers".
 You install a small server on a PC (or other device) and commands can be triggered remotely over the interwebs in various ways, including with a provided Alexa skill.

 It turned out pretty straightforward to get basic Alexa control of playback of a backing track in the [Song Master](https://aurallysound.com/) "musician's learning assistant" program.
-This should scale and also work on platforms other thank Windows
+This should scale and also work on platforms other than Windows

 ## Song Master